-Example Courses: Communication Management Research Methods; Organizational Communication; Social Responsibility in Corporations and Not-for-Profit Organizations; Communication Theory for Professionals; Communicating Organizational Leadership; Leadership in Crises and Conflict Management; Cross-Cultural Leadership
+Example Courses: Data Driven Insights; Organizational Communication; Social Responsibility in Corporations and Not-for-Profit Organizations; Communication Theory for Professionals; Communicating Organizational Leadership; Leadership in Crises and Conflict Management; Law and Ethics in Public Relations

 GPA Requirements: Minimum GPA 3.0

-Testing Requirements: GRE required (scores above 65th percentile recommended)
+Testing Requirements: GRE not required - submitting GRE scores is optional (scores above 65th percentile recommended)

 State Authorizations: Program accepts students from all 50 states